ThorstenBuss/jet-inn/README.md

 ## run

 To try out the network, you can use the [top tagging dataset](https://arxiv.org/pdf/1902.09914.pdf), for example.
-You can download the test dataset [here](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6), which is large enough for training the INN.
+You can download the test dataset [here](https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6), which is large enough for training and testing.
 If the file was saved under ```~/Downloads/test.h5```, you can train the network with the following commands.

 ```bash
 # install dependences